Nebhay/twitch-combos-blocker/README.md

 # Twitch Combos Overlay Blocker

-🚫 **Block intrusive Twitch combos overlays that interrupt your viewing experience.**
+🚫 **Blocks Twitch New intrusive combo overlays that interrupt your viewing experience.**

 A lightweight userscript that automatically removes combos overlays on Twitch, allowing you to enjoy streams without pop-up interruptions.